jose-otero/SimpleInvoices2011.1_X1_Invoice_Templates/README.md

  ##Installation & Use
  To install, go to your file directory where your SimpleInvoices is installed.
 Once there proceed to:
  Templates Folder -> Invoices -> Default.
 Once there, put the content of the desired template inside of the folder.
 Make sure to make a backup of the original template if you desire to use the default on in the future.
+Once the new template is in place, make sure to go to your SimpleInvoices Settings->System Preferences->Edit Default Invoice Template and to select the newly added template.

  ##Warranty and Guarantee
  There are no warranty and guarantees with the use of these templates and are used "as is".